All Episodes

 It's not health care.

-Nancy and Harry are fiddling while America burns and it's really frying me.
+Nancy and Harry are fiddling while America burns, and it's really frying me.

-I got a loan modification on my second, as you know in California the price of houses are so high.
+As you know, in California, the price of houses are so high.

 Most people get a conforming rate on the first part of their loan, and then they get whatever better rate they can get on a second, but then you're not paying this high rate on the whole loan.

-Well, yeah, I knew that.
+Oh, yeah, I knew that.

 Yeah, okay.